Prevention

 High School

-Students will learn about safe dating relationships and dispel myths about controlling behaviors in intimate partnerships.
+Students will learn about safe relationships and dispel myths about controlling behaviors in dating relationships.

 Helpful Resources: